tommyrharper/shared-notes/stakingv2/migration-v2/migration-v2.md

 ### One Possible Solution and Why it Doesn't Work

-It is possible to protect against this issue - simply force the user to register all of their entries.
+It is possible to protect against this issue - simply force the user to register all of their entries at the smart-contract level.
 If they have to register all of their entries before moving to the next step, then it is more difficult to fall into this trap.
 However as anyone can create an escrow entry for anyone, with as little as 1 wei in $KWENTA, this would make users susceptible to a griefing attack.
 An attacker could create many thousands of entries for a user which they would then be forced to register, and hence they would never be able to migrate.

 Hence we have chosen the approach where users can't be griefed but can shoot themselves in the foot if they migrate the wrong way.
 As the long as the front-end makes this impossible though, and people use the front-end and don't try to migrate "their own way", then everyone should be fine.